ginkgo/micropolis/README.md

 ```

 The build-system uses code-generation for creating the config-file
 parser and the OpenGL extension loader.
-This is done by two python
+This is done by two Python
-programs(configGen and flextGLgen) in the tools directory.
+programs(`configGen` and `flextGLgen`) in the tools directory.
 They reside
 in separate git submodules, so it is necessary to initialize and
 update them before compiling with SCons.